Westerville classes canceled until 2 p.m. due to a power outage.

 Technology and Facilities Fees

 The Technology and Facilities Fees will be applied during Autumn and Spring semesters at the time of registration and is based on the number of credit hours registered.
 This fee is used to maintain technology infrastructure, to expand technology-enhanced learning and student services, and to modernize outdated facilities.
-Fees will be adjusted when courses are added or dropped in accordance with the fee schedule below and in accordance with the College's withdrawal and refund guidelines.
+Fees will be adjusted when courses are added or dropped in accordance with the fee schedule below.
 Below is the Technology and Facilities fee structure:

 |Technology and Facilities Fee|